bellanc/gatling-maven-plugin-demo/README.md

 gatling-maven-plugin-demo
 =========================

+__To install Scala-IDE for Eclipse use the update site from the Scala ide website:__ http://scala-ide.org/download/current.html

 Simple showcase of a maven project using the gatling-maven-plugin.

-To install Scala-IDE for Eclipse use the update site from the Scala ide website: http://scala-ide.org/download/current.html

 To test it out, simply execute the following command: